Pelagicore/software-factory/docs/chapters/workflow/release/howto-release-pelux.rst

 * Point to specific layer revisions in ``pelux.xml`` and push the manifest to the release branch.

-    * Don't point to tags here, since tags are moving targets.
-We create tags in our own layers for convenience, and to make maintenance easier, but don't point to them here.
+    * Do not point to tags here, since tags are moving targets.
+We create tags in our own layers for convenience, and to make maintenance easier, but do not point to them here.
-    * Make sure the commits pointed to are on the branches matching the Yocto release we're targeting, and that they match what the tags point to.
+    * Make sure the commits pointed to are on the branches matching the Yocto release we are targeting, and that they match what the tags point to.
     * For the Qt layers, point to revisions for the Qt release targeted in this PELUX Baseline release.